 So, here’s my honest review, in one sentence.
 I didn’t even get halfway through this book before I started telling my friends they need to read it.

 Now, here’s the gushing.

-First of all, that premise.
-It’s one that makes your head hurt (in a good, challenging way) and makes you desperate to find out more, because you just want to know what’s happening, how it happened and what they are going to do to fix it.
-Then, you pair it with the way the book was written, through multiple POVs throughout multiple points in time, jumping back and forth between life before the Event and just after the Event occurred, creating the time shards everyone is stuck in.
+- First of all, that premise.
+It’s one that makes your head hurt (in a good, challenging way).
+It makes you desperate to find out more, because you just want to know what’s happening, how it happened and what they are going to do to fix it.
+Then, you pair it with the way the book was written.
+Multiple POVs throughout multiple points in time, jumping back and forth between life before the Event and just after.

-I loved how we got a section featuring famous figures in history and what they were doing during the Event and how the Event completely shattered (heh) their world.
-I loved following the characters around as they struggled to piece together (and come to terms with) what happened and struggled to survive terrors from the past and the future, depending on where they themselves were from in the timeline.
+- I loved how we got a section featuring famous figures in history and what they were doing during the Event.
+Then, how the Event completely shattered (heh) their world.
+Following the characters around as they struggled to piece together (and come to terms with) what happened was a joy.
+Plus, they struggled to survive terrors from the past and the future, depending on where they themselves were in the timeline.

 And now, I’m left with a predicament I’m not entirely used to, considering Time Shards was published, eh, a week ago, yet I’ve already started searching for information when the sequel is coming out (hint: there is no information, because the book came out a week ago).
 Because I really don’t want to leave this world and the wonderful way it was written, the characters I became very much invested in and experiencing all the clever ways in which the Event shattered time and how everyone is responding to it.
 And to think, if I hadn’t stumbled upon Titan’s tweet and reached out to them, I might not have discovered the book that I read in 100+ page increments for the past few dinner breaks.